Samhollowood/CaveCalcV2.0/README.md

 These files are essential for documenting the simulation parameters and results for further analysis or replication of the model runs.

+However, if the CDA is initialised, it will create a CDA Results folder, containing:

+1. **`Matches.csv`**
+   A CSV file that stores the inputs and outputs of all matches with the measured data (and the residual)

+2. **`All_outputs.csv`**
+   A CSV file that stores all inputs and outputs of the CDA model runs (and the residuals)

+3. **`Tolerance.csv`**
+   A CSV file that stores the tolerance intervals used for the measured proxy data in the CDA

+4. **`Input_ranges.csv`**
+   A CSV file that stores the range of model inputs used in the CDA modle runs

 ## Citing this work
 If you use CaveCalcV2.0 please site .....